 The original objectives of the Royal Humane Society were:

-- To grant medals or rewards for bravery in saving human life.
+To grant medals or awards for bravery in saving human life.

 The necessity for the first and second objectives ceased when it was considered that they were adequately covered by legal provisions.